smartcontractkit/documentation/docs/Using Any API/request-and-receive-data.md

 ## Requesting Off-chain Data

 Outlined below are multiple ways developers can connect smart contracts to off-chain data feeds.
-Click on each request type to learn more:
+Click a request type to learn more about it:

 | Request Type                  | Description                                                          |
 | ------------------------------- | -------------------------------------------------------------------- |